gregrickaby/nextjs-wordpress/backend/README.md

 docker-compose -f docker-compose.yml up -d
 ```

 This runs Docker in detached mode, pulls down the required images, and starts each container.
-Finally, both Composer and WP-CLI will set up WordPress for you.
+Both Composer and WP-CLI will setup WordPress.
 The following services will be installed:

 - Composer
 - MariaDB (MySQL)